jpluben/jpluben.github.io/projects/project-2.md

 # Impromptu Introduction to Coding

 <img class="ui medium right floated rounded image" src="../images/DiscordBot/one bot.png">
 When discord was just starting out, I became interested about how various bots worked on the platform.
 This piqued interest led me to creating a bot on discord as a hobby.
 At the time, I had no prior coding experience.
 Multiple coding languages were used to make a discord bot, but a specific tutorial I found on Youtube used a JavaScript flavor known as Node.js, which I opted to use for my own bot.
 From there, I began learning basic JavaScript to create my bot.
+I grew accustomed to using the Atom Text Editor for coding as well.

 # What Did My Bot Do?